Speakers and Talks

 We would like to share how we operate with FOSS, community, transparency and openness as core values, leading to a stable entity that helps promote other software and community projects.

-Evilham does computer things professionally and for fun things like pottery, swimming, singing, dancing or learning Euskara.
-As the current treasurer of eXO.cat, Evilham helps with many things behind the scenes as well as other more “traditionally technical” tasks.
+Evilham does computer things professionally and for fun things like pottery, swimming, singing, dancing or woodworking.
+As the current treasurer of eXO.cat, Evilham helps with many things behind the scenes as well as other more “traditionally technical” tasks

 Jeremiah Foster